Crassula cordata Thunb.

 Crassula aitonii, Crassula glauca, Crassula neglecta, Crassula perfossa

-Crassula cordata is a small, attractive, perennial succulent with erect or decumbent stems and with old leaves not deciduous.
-It grows up to 1 feet (30 cm) tall.
-Leaves are up to 1 inch (2.5 cm) long, up to 0.8 inch (2 cm) wide, grey-green, often with red spots and a red margin.
-Flowers are star-shaped, cream to pale yellow, often tinged pink, and appear on up to 6 inches (15 cm) long inflorescence.
+Crassula cordata is an attractive small, sparsely branched succulent with erect or decumbent stems and with old leaves not deciduous.
+It grows up to 1 foot (30 cm) tall.
+Leaves are up to 1 inch (2.5 cm) long, up to 0.8 inches (2 cm) wide, grey-green, often with red spots and a red margin.
+Flowers are star-shaped, cream to pale yellow often tinged pink, and appear on up to 6 inches (15 cm) long inflorescence.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).